canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q6/QuestionText.md

     - a `Scissors` constructor that is visible to other classes and accepts two `boolean` and uses it to initialize the **isSharp** and **canCut** fields in that order.

+You need to add the following items to the class:

 - Methods:
     - a `setIsSharp` method which accepts a `boolean` and uses it to set the value of the **isSharp** field
     - a `getIsSharp` method which returns the value stored in the **isSharp** field
     - a `setCanCut` method which accepts a `boolean` and uses it to set the value of the **canCut** field
     - a `getCanCut` method which returns the value stored in the **canCut** field
+    - a `toString` method which returns the string `"isSharp is " + isSharp + " and canCut is " + canCut`